irenejchoi/WLab/README.md

 # W Lab Scripts

-All the bioinformatics processing and analysis for plasma and saliva cfDNA used in Wong Lab.
+All the bioinformatics processing and analysis for plasma and saliva cfDNA used in W Lab.
 Created by Irene Choi.

 ## Install all the required packages, softwares, and tools!